 Having never really used Time Machine before now I thought it was high time that I put the spare HDD I have lying about to use.
 Well more like I’m debating formatting my system to do a clean install of Lion and wanted a local backup for a change.
+I’ve also included updated information for what folders to exclude from Mavericks and Yosemite backups.

 Note in Lion you will need to Unhide your /Users/[user]/Library/ folder.
 Our guide to do that is here.